Chapter 9 Travel for Work & Other Reasons

 - Immunizing against seasonal influenza every year when the vaccine becomes available.

-In addition, all medications for chronic conditions should be carried in extra quantities, as they may not be available at some locations, and even if available and less costly, may be counterfeit or of poor quality (see Chapter 2, Perspectives: Pharmaceutical Quality & Falsified Drugs).
-The business of manufacturing counterfeit medications in developing countries is huge and growing; it is impossible to tell from the packaging or pills if they are counterfeit.
+In addition, all medications for chronic conditions should be carried in extra quantities, as they may not be available at some locations, and, even if available and less costly, may be counterfeit or of poor quality (see Chapter 6, Perspectives: Avoiding Poorly Regulated Medicines and Medical Products during Travel).
+The manufacture of counterfeit medications in developing countries is a large and growing industry.
+It is impossible to tell from the packaging or pills if they are counterfeit.
 Some counterfeit drugs contain little or no active ingredient, and others contain toxic contaminants.

-All travelers should make sure they are up-todate with routine vaccinations.
-These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and the seasonal influenza vaccine (see the separate sections on these diseases in Chapter 3).
+At a minimum, aircrew members should be up-to-date with routine vaccinations.
+These vaccines include measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis, varicella, polio, and the seasonal influenza vaccine (see the separate sections on these diseases in Chapter 4).

-Unfortunately, experience in American and European air crews to malaria-endemic destinations has shown that air crews continue to acquire malaria, as well as develop severe and complicated disease.
+Unfortunately, experience has shown that American and European aircrews going to malaria-endemic destinations continue to acquire malaria, as well as develop severe and complicated disease.
 Some illness may result from lack of awareness of airline recommendations, failure to take precautions against mosquito bites, lack of compliance with antimalarial prophylaxis, or inaccurate information regarding toxicity of medication.
 Transmission can be focal and intermittent, so prophylaxis for every trip to a highly endemic region should be stressed.

-Flight crew members should have easy access to educational materials and prophylaxis and, if desired, should be able to have an individual risk assessment for preventive measures.
-For destinations where the prevalence of malaria is high (countries in West Africa, for example), crew members should take prophylaxis for layovers.
-For other destinations where crews are thought to be at low risk based on local intensity of transmission, accommodations, and personal behaviors, they may be advised to use insect repellents and take other precautions to avoid mosquito bites (see Chapter 2, Protection against Mosquitoes, Ticks, & Other Arthropods) but take no prophylaxis.
+Flight crewmembers should have easy access to educational materials and prophylaxis and, if desired, should be able to have an individual risk assessment for preventive measures.
+For destinations where the prevalence of malaria is high (countries in West Africa, for example), crewmembers should take prophylaxis for layovers.
+For destinations where crews are thought to be at low risk based on local intensity of transmission, accommodations, and personal behaviors, providers may advise them to use insect repellents and to take other precautions to avoid mosquito bites (see Chapter 3, Mosquitoes, Ticks & Other Arthropods) but take no prophylaxis.
 Flight crews should always: